RyanKing77/powerShell-Docs.pt-pt/dsc/pull-server/pullServer.md

     }
     ```

-6. Execute a configuração, passando o thumbprint do certificado SSL como o **certificateThumbPrint** parâmetro e um registo GUID da chave como o **RegistrationKey** parâmetro:
+6. Execute a configuração, passando a impressão digital do certificado SSL como o parâmetro **certificateThumbPrint** e uma chave de registro GUID como o parâmetro **RegistrationKey** :

     ```powershell
     # To find the Thumbprint for an installed SSL certificate for use with the pull server list all certificates in your local store